Daniel97er/MathBoxIT/README.md

 ### Chinese remainder theorem
 With this algorithm we can get the smallest natural number which meets the following conditions.
-From a list of equations which looks like: dividend % divisor = rest
+From a list of equations which looks like:
+X congruent mod % number
-3 % 2 = 1
+X congruent 2 2 = 1
 8 % 3 = 3
 6 % 5 = 2
 When the divisors are all coprime the chinese remainder function can find the smallest number which solves the conditions.